pydata/sparse/docs/operations.rst

 :obj:`COO.todense` on the :obj:`COO` object.
 If both operands are :obj:`COO`, both must be densified.

-.. note:: Previously, operations with Numpy arrays were sometimes supported.
+.. warning:: Previously, operations with Numpy arrays were sometimes supported.
 Now, it is necessary to convert Numpy arrays to :obj:`COO` objects.